giacomo270197/giacomo270197.github.io/assets/posts/Zero2Automated/FirstStage.md

 <a href="/assets/images/Zero2Automated/fs3.png"><img src="/assets/images/Zero2Automated/fs3.png" margin="0 250px 0" width="100%"/></a>

-The highlighted bit in the degugger is where the magic all happens.
-Each letter of the encode string is in a lookup table, some calculation based on its positioning are done, and the result is a pointer to a location in the same table that represents the original charachter.
+The highlighted bit in the debugger is where the magic all happens.
+Each letter of the encoded string is in a lookup table, some calculation based on its positioning are done, and the result is a pointer to a location in the same table that represents the original charachter.
 I wrote a little bit of Python to decode each string.

 ```python
 lookup = "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ01234567890./="